dilancroos/flask_portfolio/README.md

 I chose to create the Hotel Guest Information Management System to help my father manage his small motel.
 By developing this system, I wanted to make it easier for him to handle guest information and bookings.
 The goal is to use the collected data to improve the services we offer to guests.
 This system helps keep everything organized and allows us to see where we can make things better for our guests.

 ### Features
+** G - Can be accessed by Ground Staff, Managers and System administers.
+** M - Can be accessed by Managers and System administers.
+** A - Can only be accessed by System adminiters.

-1. Guest Management
+1. Guest Management (guests.html)
-Guest Information: Store and manage detailed information about guests, including personal details and identification documents.
+- Guest Information (G): Store and manage detailed information about guests, including personal details and identification number.
+It was added due to the regulatory need of the country to collect identification details of all guests.
+Staff of any property can see the guest details so that the guest details won't be duplicated.
+- Add New Guest (G): Add new guest information.
-Booking History: Track and display the booking history of each guest.
+- Booking History (G): Track and display the booking history of each guest with the total number of nights spent at the property.
-2. Room Management
-Room Details: Maintain comprehensive details about each room, such as room type, status, and room number.
-Room Status: Update and monitor the status of rooms (e.g., available, occupied, maintenance).
+- Edit guest details (M): Edit guest details.
+- Delete guest details (A): Delete guest details if requested.
+The booking details of that guest will be allocated to "Unknown guest".
+(I was thinking of the implication of deletion of guest details due to regulations, but went ahead with in due to privacy concerns.)
+- New bookings (G): can also be made from the guests page with the details being carried forward.

-3. Booking Management
+2. Booking Management (bookings.htlm)
-Booking Records: Manage and store booking information, including guest details, room allocation, check-in and check-out dates, and meal plans.
+- Booking Records (G): Manage and store booking information, including guest details, room allocation, check-in and check-out dates, meal plans and the status of bookings.
-Booking Status: Update the status of bookings (e.g., confirmed, checked-in, checked-out).
-4. Staff Management
-Staff Details: Store and manage information about staff members, including their roles, assigned hotel, and status.
-Authentication and Authorization: Ensure secure login for staff members with role-based access control to protect sensitive information.
+- New Booking (G)

+3. Room Management (rooms.html)
+- Room Details (G): Maintain comprehensive details about each room, such as Hotel, room type, room number and status.
+The staff only sees rooms allocated to the hotel they are assigned to.
+In the feature it is planned as an upgrade.
+- Add New Rooms (M)
+- Edit Room Details (M)

-5. Hotel and Room Type Management
+4. Hotel, Room Type and Meal Plan Management
-Hotel Details: Maintain information about different hotels in the system, including their status and associated rooms.
+- Hotel Details (M): Maintain information about different hotels in the system, including their chechin, checkout times and status.
+- Add New Hotel (A)
+- Edit Hotel Details (A)
-Room Types: Manage various room types available in the hotel, including their capacity and status.
+- Room Types (M): Manage various room types available in the hotel, including their capacity and status.
-6. Meal Plan Management
+- Edit Room Type detials (A)
-Meal Plans: Store and manage different meal plans offered to guests, along with their status.
+- Meal Plans (M): View different meal plans offered to guests, along with their status.

+5. Staff Management
+- Staff Details (M): Store and manage information about staff members, including their roles, assigned hotel, and status.
+- Add New Staff (M)
+- Edit Staff details (A)

+6. Log-in and Log-out

-7. Status Management
+7. Change Password

-Status Definitions: Define and manage various statuses used across the system for rooms, bookings, hotels, staff, and meal plans.
+8. User Access Control (with a SW error message)

 ### Future

 - In the future, I plan to add several features to the Hotel Guest Information Management System to make it even more useful.
 Some of the improvements I expect to make include:
+- Validation on input methods to standerdise the responses. (didn't add this due to different standards in countries)

-- Online Booking Integration: Allow guests to book rooms directly through a website, making the process more convenient. (using )
+- Online Booking Integration: Allow guests to book rooms directly through a website, making the process more convenient. (using third party booking service with an API)
-Automated Email Notifications: Send automatic confirmation and reminder emails to guests about their bookings.
+- Automated Email Notifications: Send automatic confirmation and reminder emails to guests about their bookings.
-Advanced Reporting: Add more detailed reports and analytics to help identify trends and areas for improvement.
+- Advanced Reporting: Add more detailed reports and analytics to help identify trends and areas for improvement.
-Mobile App: Develop a mobile app version of the system so that staff can manage bookings and guest information on the go.
+- Mobile App/Mobile friendly WebApp: Develop a mobile app version of the system so that staff can manage bookings and guest information on the go.
-Feedback System: Implement a feedback system where guests can rate their stay and provide suggestions for improvement.
+- Feedback System: Implement a feedback system where guests can rate their stay and provide suggestions for improvement.
-Dynamic Pricing: Introduce a feature to adjust room rates based on demand and seasonality.

 These improvements will help further streamline operations and enhance the guest experience at the motel.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Technologies Used
+## Technologies Used

 - Flask
 - SQLite